tj/should.js/Readme.md

     obj.should.have.keys('foo', 'bar');
     obj.should.have.keys(['foo', 'bar']);

-using the _include_ modifier, we can check inclusion of a key, but not fail when we omit a few:

-    obj.should.include.keys('foo')
-    obj.should.include.keys('bar')
-    obj.should.not.include.keys('baz')

 ## Express example

 For example you can use should with the [Expresso TDD Framework](http://github.com/visionmedia/expresso) by simply including it: